Code-Institute-Submissions/Sandra-Be-magic-spells/README.md

 ## Scope
 ### User stories

-1. As a new client to this website, I want to find information that is quick and easy to navigate through the website, so that I can better develop my personal wellbeing.
+1. As a new user to this website, I want to find information that is quick and easy to navigate through the website, so that I can better develop my personal wellbeing.
-2. As a new client to this website, I want to get a wide range of spells, so I can apply them to my lifestyle.
+2. As a new user to this website, I want to get a wide range of spells, so I can apply them to my lifestyle.
-3. As a new client to this website, I want to have the option to search for the spells I'm looking for, so I can find what I need.
+3. As a new user to this website, I want to have the option to search for the spells I'm looking for, so I can find what I need.
-4. As a new client to this website, I want to access an external resource link for magical tools, so I can purchase a product.
+4. As a new user to this website, I want to access an external resource link for magical tools, so I can purchase a product.
-5. As a new client to this website, I want to join this website, so I can become a part of this community.
+5. As a new user to this website, I want to join this website, so I can become a part of this community.
-6. As a client to this website, I want to share my spells with other members in the community, so I can help people in their challenges.
+6. As an user to this website, I want to share my spells with other members in the community, so I can help people in their challenges.
-7. As a client to this website, I want to take an action on shared spells, so I can develop and grow the database.
+7. As an user to this website, I want to take an action on shared spells, so I can develop and grow the database.
+8. As an admin of this website, I want to take an action on information provided on this website, so I can manage categories of spells.

 ### Features